getmindspun/wordpress-responsive-blocks/README.md

 Fully-responsive images.
 Show different images - or hide entirely - for different screen sizes.

-### Tabs

-Structures your information into tabs, providing a clean and organized layout for your users.
-Creators can manage tabbed container, heading and content sections separately to align and adjust the content.

 ### Grid

 Layout block that uses a 12-point grid system to create fully responsive designs based on rows and columns.